 10. Spend a night in the wilderness

-The Rockies are a paradise for outdoors people and, without question, one of the top things to do in Colorado is to go on a multi-day trek in these mountains.
+The Rockies are a paradise for outdoor people.
+Without question, one of the must-do things in Colorado is to go on a multi-day trek in these mountains.
+Not only are these Colorado hiking trails and treks physically challenging, but they’re also incredibly rewarding.

 There is really nothing quite like setting up camp in an alpine basin or at the edge of a lake and just letting the vast wilderness consume you.

-Some of Colorado’s best adventures can be had on the trails of the Four Passes, Ice Lakes, and the Indian Peaks.
-Just be sure to have a good tent and definitely bring a camping stove for all of those backcountry meals.
+Something that should be on your Colorado must-do list is to explore the trails of the Four Passes, Ice Lakes, and the Indian Peaks.
+It’s a breathtaking experience (literally), but you’ll be rewarded with stunning views and beautiful nature.
+Just be sure to have a good backpacking tent with you and definitely bring a camping stove for all of those backcountry meals.

 11. Party in Aspen or Vail